 The bank's risk management arrangements are also discussed in the Risk Committee and the Audit Committee.
 Both committees comprise the entire Board of Directors.
-The Audit Committee monitors accounting and auditing matters, as well as the efficiency of the internal controls.
-The Risk Committee assesses the bank's current and future risk profile and strategy, and ensures correct implementation of the risk strategy in the bank.
+The Audit Committee monitors accounting and auditing matters, as well as the internal control system.
+The Risk Committee assesses the bank's current and future risk profile and strategy, and ensures implementation of the risk strategy in the bank.